pgeu/pgeu-system/docs/confreg/signups.md

 done, so make sure to put reasonable linebreaks in place, and don't use markdown).

-The recipients can be picked to be all, all who have responded (regardless of which response), all who have not responded (to send reminders), and individually for each response.
-If emails should be sent to attendees with more than one response, the form has to be executed multiple time, once for each response.
+The recipients can be picked to be a combination of the different answers given, or whether a response has been given at all.

+It is also possible to speficy *all*.
+This only makes sense when the signup isn't public, as it will send the message to all current users on the signup but not future ones, but the permissions will apply to future ones.
+In this case, it' sbetter to send a regular attendee email.

 The emails will be sent from the main conference [contact address](super_conference).